 Yes, payouts are sent directly to your bank account when eBay manages payments.
 During the registration process you can choose to add any bank account - an existing account, or a new one.

-PayPal direct deposit accounts are not compatible with managed payments at this time.
-Sellers enabled for managed payments must link a bank account (not a PayPal routing number) to receive their payouts.
+PayPal direct deposit accounts are not compatible with eBay managing payments at this time.
+When eBay manages payment, you must link a bank account (not a PayPal routing number) to receive your payouts.
 Please make sure you provide only a bank account, where the name, address, and business information (if applicable) on the bank account matches the name and information provided to eBay.

 FAQs - Current forms of payment